Shawn-Yan/My-Ubuntu-Config/README.md

 My-Ubuntu-Config
 ================

-This is some configure file in my UBuntu
+This is some configure file in my Ubuntu

+#vim
+vim Config

+#xmonad
+xmonad Config